-Long-term disciplined approach to managing capital through the cycle.
-During low commodity price environments, the Corporation has been able to aggressively manage its cost structure by implementing several cost reduction initiatives, all while remaining committed to serving its customers' needs.
+Disciplined approach to operating costs through the cycle.
+During low commodity price environments, the Corporation has been able to aggressively manage its operating cost structure by implementing several cost reduction initiatives, all while remaining committed to serving its customers' needs.
 Such cost reduction initiatives include diligently idling equipment, scaling back operations in order to match costs with anticipated revenue, reducing headcount and introducing changes to employee compensation.
-Additionally, the Corporation has maintained its equipment during downturns rather than cannibalizing or scrapping fleets, thus positioning it to be ready to respond quickly and efficiently in the eventual upturn.
+Additionally, the Corporation strategically manages its assets during significant downturns to deliver reduced cash outflows in periods of industry duress while allowing for a cost-effective acceleration of operations when demand increases.
 This prudent asset management strategy has allowed the Corporation to bring equipment online with a relatively manageable cost.
 In addition, in working with the Corporation's key suppliers, the supply chain and logistics group has significantly reduced costs for key products, including proppant and chemicals, as well as third party subcontractors.
-Effectively and efficiently maintaining this regimented strategy throughout downturns has enabled the Corporation to continually prioritize its customers' needs during recovery periods.
-The Corporation continues to analyze all measures it can employ to further lower its cost structure including process efficiencies and further cost mitigation strategies.
-By prudently managing its cost structure, the Corporation is able to enhance the sustainability of its business model over the long-term.
+The Corporation continues to analyze all measures it can employ to further lower its operating cost structure including process efficiencies and further cost mitigation strategies, such as capitalizing on synergies associated with the implementation of an enterprise resource planning system in early 2020.
+By prudently managing its operating cost structure, the Corporation is able to enhance the sustainability of its business model over the long-term.